luxonis/depthai-docs-website/source/pages/faq.rst

 .. image:: ![image](https://user-images.githubusercontent.com/32992551/98872146-500ea080-2433-11eb-950b-41b56e5d0293.png)
   :alt: Subpixel Disparity (3,072 depth steps)

+To run Subpixel on DepthAI/OAK, use the example `here <https://github.com/luxonis/depthai-experiments#gen2-subpixel-and-lr-check-disparity-depth-here>`__.

 What Is the Format of the Depth Data in depth stream?